CaptainCodeman/rdx/docs/recipe-auth.md

 }
 ```

-Note the `auth` imported is the configured and loaded firebase auth object as per the SDK examples (not show here).
-It's also possible to lazy-load the firebase packages as they are fairly large and making them asynchronous can speed up the initial rendering of your app but when startup time and total JS bundle size is a concern, be sure to checkout the [firebase-auth-lite](https://github.com/samuelgozi/firebase-auth-lite) package for an excellent and much smaller alternative - the code is very easy to adapt and it makes a perfect companion to the tiny size approach of Rdx.
+Note the imported `auth` is the configured and loaded firebase auth object as per the SDK examples (not show here).
+It's also possible to lazy-load the firebase packages as they are fairly large and making them asynchronous can speed up the initial rendering of your app but when startup time and total JS bundle size is a concern be sure to checkout the [firebase-auth-lite](https://github.com/samuelgozi/firebase-auth-lite) package for an excellent and much smaller alternative - the code is very easy to adapt and it makes a perfect companion to the tiny size approach of Rdx.

 ## Auth Status UI